Find Affordable College Courses

 Brooklyn, NY

-Medgar Evers College landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree general biology programs.
-Located in the city of Brooklyn, Medgar is a public school with a small student population.
+With a ranking of #9, Medgar Evers College did quite well on this year’s most popular schools for general biology students working on their bachelor’s degree.
+Located in the large city of Brooklyn, Medgar is a public school with a small student population.

 About 77% of the students majoring in biology at the school are women while 23% are male.